UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Data quality

-The indicator provides an overview of the geological mapping coverage of the Italian territory, divided by region.
+The indicator provides an overall picture of the geological mapping coverage of the Italian territory, broken down by region.
 It can be continuously updated and is comparable both spatially and temporally.

 Status